Rick Volk: Baltimore Colts

 Rick Volk during his time with the Baltimore Colts.

-Volk played as a free safety for twelve seasons in the NFL.
+Volk played as a free safety for 12 seasons in the NFL.
 He was selected four times as an NFL All-Pro (1968–1971) and played three times in the Pro Bowl (1967, 1969, 1971).
 Volk also played in the Super Bowl twice for the Baltimore Colts as a member of the Super Bowl III team and the Super Bowl V winning team.

 He made a name for himself as a rookie in 1967 by recovering an onside kick to help the Colts defeat the Packers.
 He also set a Colts team record for the longest interception runback with a 94-yard touchdown return against Chicago in November 1967.
 Volk's interception of the pass intended for Brian Piccolo was his third interception in four games.
 For his performance against the Bears, he was named the NFL's Defensive Player of the Week.
 At the end of his rookie season, Volk was chosen to play in his first Pro Bowl game.

+NFL Champion, Super Bowl III

-In his second season with the team, Volk intercepted 6 passes and totaled 154 yards on interception returns.
+In his second season with the team, Volk intercepted 6 passes and totalled 154 yards on interception returns.
 He also returned 25 punts for 198 yards (6th best in the NFL) in 1968.
-He was selected as a first-team NFL All-Pro player at the end of the 1968 NFL season by the Pro Football Writers, the Newspaper Ent.
-Association, and the United Press International.
+He was selected as a first-team NFL All-Pro player at the end of the 1968 NFL season by the Pro Football Writers, the Newspaper Enterprise Association, and the United Press International.

 The Colts won the NFL championship in 1968 and played Joe Namath's AFL champion New York Jets in Super Bowl III.
 Volk was knocked unconscious during Super Bowl III when he collided helmet-to-helmet with Jets fullback Matt Snell.
 Volk was rushed to the hospital after he went into convulsions after a second concussion on a 4th quarter onside kick attempt by the Colts.
 He was put in the intensive care ward for two days and moved to a regular room on the Tuesday after the game.

+He recovered and returned to the Colts in 1969, playing all 14 games and earning selection to Pro Bowl.
+Volk recorded four interceptions and recovered two fumbles, but the Colts slipped to 8-5-1 and missed the playoffs.
+It was the franchise's final season before the NFL-AFL merger became official, as Baltimore would join Cleveland, Pittsburgh and all 10 surviving teams of the former AFL in the American Football Conference.